-- Select the field you want to filter on.
+- From the Field, select the field you want to filter on.

-- Delete a filter by clicking the x icon.
+- To Delete a filter, click x icon.

-- Add advance filters such as (A OR B) AND C, type in your desired expression in the Advanced Logic text box.
+- To add advance filters such as (A OR B) AND C, type in your desired expression in the Advanced Logic text box.

-In the Summary tab, you can view a list of all Fields and Filters in the Dataset.
+In the Summary tab, you can view a list of all selected fields and added filters in the source object.

-- Once the dataset is prepared, you can Add Destination to the dataset or you can configure the dataset.
-For more information on how to Add Destination, refer to the Add Destination under Create Job section.
+- Once the source object is prepared, you can Add Destination to the source object or you can configure (Transform or Merge) the source object.
+For more information on how to add destinations, refer to the Add to Destination section.